osilander/bacterial-genomics-intro/ngs-snakemake/index.rst

 A simple snakemake workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Write your first workflow by opening the ``nano`` editor and writing in the two rules discussed above.
-I have put a lot of comments below(lines preceeded by ``#``) - you do not need all of these.
+I have put a lot of comments below (lines preceeded by ``#``) - you do not need all of these.

 .. code:: bash

     # open nano
-    nano
+    $ nano

+    # Once you are in the editor,
     # add the rules, with the "all" rules at the top
     # and the trim rule next.
 Make sure that you follow
     # the structure above, and indent properly.